awslabs/gluonts/docs/getting_started/background.md

 ## Target And Features

-We call the time-series that we want to predict the `target` time-series.
+We call the time series that we want to predict the `target` time series.
 The past target values are the most important information a model can use to make accurate predictions.